-The housing of the earbuds and case is entirely plastic, making it durable, lightweight, and cost-effective.
-I roughed the case up while the earbuds rested inside and have yet to see a single mark on the outside, which appears to be dressed in a protective coating.
+The earbuds and case are entirely plastic, making them durable, lightweight, and cost-effective.
+Scratches have yet to appear on the case or ‘buds themselves.
 The case’s lid is magnetized, ridding the user of any worries that it may inadvertently pop open in a bag.

-Modestly finished, the earbuds themselves are a shiny plastic with diagonally embossed lines racing down the veneer.
+Modestly finished, the earbuds sport diagonally embossed lines racing down the veneer.
 These lines allow for a white LED indicator to shine through when the buds are activated through pause, play, skipping a track, etc. There’s only one button to be found on each earbud, and that powers each earbud on in the pre-production unit (the final model allows for synchronized powering on/off of the earbuds.)

 Slightly angled for maximum comfort, the earbuds rest snugly in the ear without causing any pain or irritation.
 The included sleeves work wonderfully with this angled design, and create a gentle seal to block out most ambient noise; allowing for optimal sound quality.
 The earbuds balance nicely while evenly distributing their weight across the ear canal, concha, and antitragus, making these the most comfortable Bluetooth earbuds I’ve used to date—even if they stick out a bit for my liking.

 It should be reiterated here that my model of the BE Free8 is a pre-production unit.
 Feel free to take my opinion on the connectivity with a grain of salt.